 Alice Payne, M.A., LPC-S, RPT-S

-Jari's training, research, and experience is focused on the important and unique needs of our youngest and most vulnerable clients - children.
+Jari has pursued specific training, research, and experience focused on the important and unique needs of our youngest and most vulnerable clients – children.
 She believes in the importance of preventive mental health care, knowing that giving children the means and the space to express their feelings can provide them a lifetime of better coping skills and healthier relationships.
-Jari's conceptualization of children's struggles is holistic, and grounded in attachment theory.
-She knows that children's relationships with their important adults shape who they become as they move through life, and so she includes parents in the work she does, helping them to learn new ways of communicating with and supporting their children.
+Jari’s conceptualization of children’s struggles is holistic, and grounded in attachment theory.
+She knows that children’s relationships with their important adults shape who they become as they move through life, and so she includes parents in the work she does, helping them to learn new ways of communicating with and supporting their children.